rahulakrishna/rahulakrishna.github.io/content/blog/2023-10-31-stash-as-a-commit.md

 ---

-- `git stash` effectively clears your branch of changes for later use, which is necessary if you do not have a branch to perform a `stash commit`.
+- `git stash` effectively clears your branch of changes for later use, which is necessary if you do not have a branch to perform a stash commit.
 - If you have a piece of code that is frequently needed but cannot be committed, `git stash` is the preferred method.

 ### References